More Euro glory

 1978 - The reds played in a testimonial match against Celtic for their legendary boss Jock Stein.
 We ran out 3-2 winners, courtesy of a Kenny Dalglish brace and a goal from Alan Kennedy in his first reds game.

 1973 - Steve Heighway netted as we drew 1-1 at Hertha BSC Berlin.

 1995 - Ian Rush bagged the only goal of our friendly at Northern Irish side Linfield.

-2004 - Future red Momo Sissoko played for Mali as they beat the host nation 2-0 in an Olympics group game in Thessaloniki, Greece.
-Meanwhile, Javier Mascherano appeared as Argentina beat Tunisia 2-0 in Patras.
+2004 - Momo Sissoko played for Mali as they beat the host nation 2-0 in an Olympics group game in Thessaloniki, Greece.
+Meanwhile, fellow future red Javier Mascherano appeared as Argentina beat Tunisia 2-0 in Patras.

 2001 - Future red Djibril Cissé came off the bench to make his debut for France Under-21’s as they lost 3-2 to Russia in a friendly in Caen.
-Pepe Reina was also in Under-21’s action that day.
+Stephen Wright and future reds Jermaine Pennant and Pepe Reina were also in Under-21’s action that day.

 1996 - Sami Hyypiä won his tenth Finnish cap, while still with Willem II.
 The Finns were held to a goalless draw in a friendly in Latvia.

 2011 – Future red Philippe Coutinho faced Dani Pacheco in the Under-20 World Championship Finals as Brazil and Spain drew 2-2 in their Quarter-final before Brazil triumphed 4-2 on penalties.